Skip to main content

 Automated Testing

-• axe DevTools (browser extension) — The most thorough automated accessibility checker.
+• axe DevTools (browser extension) — Most thorough automated accessibility checker.
 Runs against WCAG guidelines and explains each issue clearly.

 • Lighthouse (built into Chrome) — Includes an accessibility audit.
 Good for a quick overview but catches fewer issues than axe.

 • eslint-plugin-jsx-a11y — Catches accessibility issues in React JSX during development.
-Add it to your ESLint config.
+Add it to your ESLint config and never look back.

 • Pa11y — Command-line tool for CI/CD pipelines.
 Run automated accessibility checks on every deployment.